PM demands ministers do ‘everything’ to secure release of captured Britons

 A relative of Mr Aslin urged Britain and Ukraine to “do everything in their power to have them returned to us safely, and soon”.

-The pair were convicted of taking action towards violent seizure of power at a court in the self-proclaimed Donetsk People’s Republic.
+The men were convicted of taking action towards violent seizure of power, at a court in the self-proclaimed Donetsk People’s Republic.

 A No 10 spokesman said: “The Prime Minister was appalled at the sentencing of these men.